-Infection of chimpanzees and gorillas as demonstrated by serology is often subclinical.
+A spectrum of clinical signs may be seen depending on HBV strain, host immunity and species, and environmental factors.
+HBV infection (non-human and human strains) of chimpanzees and gorillas as detected by serology is often subclinical.
 Experimental infection of chimpanzees produces mild anorexia, lethargy and icterus (Wachtman & Mansfield 2012).
-Infection can lead to severe clinical disease in gibbons and woolly monkeys with clinical manifestations of weight loss, lethargy, anorexia, icterus, abdominal discomfort, nausea and vomiting (AAZV 2013; Lanford et al. 1998; Wachtman & Mansfield 2012).
+Infection with non-human primate strains can lead to severe clinical disease in gibbons and woolly monkeys with clinical manifestations of weight loss, lethargy, anorexia, icterus, abdominal discomfort, nausea and vomiting (AAZV 2013; Lanford et al. 1998; Wachtman & Mansfield 2012).